hseligson1/hseligson1/README.md

 </h3>

 <h2 align="center">
-I'm a prior API Developer 💻, Developer Advocate 🤝, and Tech Writer 📝!
+I'm a Developer Advocate 🤝, Tech Writer 📝, and prior API Developer 💻!
 </h2>

 ## I love engaging with tech communities to learn about what sort of resources are needed to accomplish their goals, all while fostering an inclusive approach.